amanzi/amanzi/doc/input_spec/archive/AmanziNativeSpecV7.rst

       * `"maximum cycle number`" [int] is the maximum allowed number of cycles in the current time period.
 Special value -1 means unlimited number of cycles.

-      * `"initial timestep`" is the initial timestep for the current time period.
+      * `"initial time step`" is the initial time step for the current time period.

 .. code-block:: xml